 Notes

-- This recipe makes 15 cookies.
+- This recipe yields 15 cookies.

 - Don't skip chilling the dough - if you don't chill the dough the cookies will run when they bake.